-DDM Garage Doors no longer installs or repairs doors in the Chicago area.
-In 2015 we sold that part of the business to a former employee, Matt Fernandes, who continues to do a great job here in Chicago and the suburbs.
+DDM Garage Doors no longer installs or repairs doors in the Chicago area, but we will help you find a local company.
+In 2015 we sold that part of the business.

-Below you will find the names of some additional recommended companies that might be able to help you.
-If there is not a company near you please call or email us, or click the red "Contact us" button below.
-We are currently setting up a national database of honest and reliable companies to better serve our customers.
-If you know of a company you would recommend, please let us know.
-Or, if you need help finding a company please contact us and we'll try to find a reliable repair company in your area.
+Below you will find the names of recommended companies that might be able to serve you.
+If you can not find a company near you, please call or email us, or click the red "Contact us" button below.
+We are currently setting up a national database of honest and reliable companies to serve our customers better.
+If you know of a company in your area that you would recommend, please let us know.

 Most door companies will replace broken torsion springs and extension springs on residential, commercial and industrial sectional overhead doors.
 Many will also replace springs on one-piece doors, steel rolling doors, and self-storage roll-up doors.
 Continuing to run your opener with a broken spring can cause even more expensive damage to your opener than just the springs.
 Get your door running safely and smoothly with new springs today!

 At no extra cost, most door companies will lubricate your new torsion springs will be lubricated along with the hinges and rollers.
 Be sure to ask ahead of time.
 Also, ask for a general inspection to determine if there are any other problems or parts that are about to cause trouble in the near future.

 Note: if you have multiple springs on a residential garage door we encourage, you to have both springs replaced.
 For more information regarding this recommendation, see our Frequently Asked Questions.